Eneida: VI

 Angered at the gods for their intervention, Zeus forbids the gods to do anything for either party.
 Venus comes to the supreme god, begins to flatter him and complain about Juno.
 Juno, hearing this, starts a quarrel.

 At this time, Aeneas sails on a ship with Pallant to help the Trojans.
 When everyone is asleep, he thinks about how to defeat Turnus.
 Suddenly he sees a mavka in the water.
 She tells him that Turnus and his soldiers have already started fighting the Trojans and nearly burned their fleet.
 Aeneas rushes to the rescue and immediately rushes into battle.
 Turnus kills the brave Pallant.
-Jul told Aeneas what had happened in his absence.
+Jul tells Aeneas what had happened in his absence.

-Zeus, drunk, went to apologize to his wife Juno.
+Zeus, drunk, goes to apologize to his wife Juno.
 She deceived God with her cunning and put him to sleep.
 Juno turned into the image of Aeneas and lured Turnus to the ship so that he would sail home and not die.

 The next day, Aeneas buried the dead.
 Envoys from Latin came to him.
 He tells them that he is not fighting against the Latins, but against Turnus, and offers to arrange a one-on-one duel with him.
 The ambassadors liked it and they retold the words of Aeneas to Latin and Turnus.
 The latter reluctantly prepares for a duel.
 Amata opposes the marriage of her daughter and Turnus, because she is secretly in love with him.

 The next day, both sides took up positions to watch the battle.
 Juno sends Juturna to help Turnus.
 She starts a fight between the Trojans and the Rutuls again.
 Aeneas was wounded during the skirmish.
 Venus collects for him all sorts of potions that help heal the wound.

 Thinking that Turn is dead, Amata decides to hang himself.
 This news frightened everyone.
 Aeneas goes to a duel with Turn, knocks him out of the sword.
 Juno, with the hand of Juturna, gives Turnus another sword.
 For this, Zeus quarrels with Juno and says: "We have already told all the gods: Aeneas will be with us in Olympus to eat the same pies that I tell you to bake."
 The duel continues.
 Having knocked Turnus to the ground, Aeneas is going to kill him, but Rutul's words touched his heart.
 Suddenly he notices Pallant's armor on Turnus' body and kills him.

+Analysis

+According to Ukrainian philosopher Myroslav Popovych, Eneida belongs to the carnival and satirical literary tradition, playing on the contrast between the epic-heroic tone of Virgil's original poem and the "lowly" style of Kotliarevsky's text.
+The humorous effect is amplified by separate passages, which are written in a macaronic mix of vernacular Ukrainian and Classical Latin.
+The poem also contains references to numerous elements of Ukrainian folk tradition and represents an important source on material culture, cuisine and other aspects of daily life in Ukraine during the 18th century.